-To determine the above ownership time periods, the clock starts with the deed recording date (the date in which the seller takes ownership.)
+To determine the above ownership time periods, the clock starts with the deed recording date (the date in which the seller takes ownership).
 The next important date is the signed purchase agreement date and FHA case file assignment date.
-In order to clear the first flip date requirement, both the signed contract date and the FHA case file ID must be assigned 91 days after the seller’s deed recording date.
-Finally, to clear the second rules period (90 – 180 days), both the purchase agreement date and FHA case number must be 181 days later.
+Both the signed contract date and the FHA case file ID must be assigned 91 days after the seller’s deed recording date to clear the first flip date requirement.
+Finally, to clear the second rules period (90 – 180 days), both the purchase agreement date and the FHA case number must be 181 days later.
 But, how does FHA treat purchases within these date ranges?
 That is where Realtors®, buyers, and sellers need to pay attention to avoid costly mistakes!

 FHA 90 Day Flip Rule

 Now that we have established the two date ranges.
 Let’s discuss the most restrictive “less than 90-day flip rule.”
 FHA WILL NOT ALLOW financing of homes considered a flip less than 90 days from the deed recordation date.
 Without FHA insurance, the loan is not possible.
-Now, there are certain transactions and sellers that are excluded from this 90-day rule.
+Now, specific transactions and sellers are excluded from this 90-day rule.
 These are explained later in this article.

 FHA Flipping Rule 91 – 180 Days